FAQs - Risk Management and Insurance

 Someone has donated a vehicle to my department, how will it be insured?

 A donated vehicle will be insured under the University's auto policies as described above.
-Provide the vehicle information (make, model, VIN) to the University's Fleet Manager.
-All gifts, including donated vehicles, must be accepted by the Office of University Advancement in accordance with University procedures.
+Provide the vehicle information (make, model, VIN) to the University's Fleet Manager and he will communicate with Risk Management.
+All gifts, including donated vehicles, must be accepted by the Office of University Advancement in accordance with University procedures/policies.

 Is my department billed for insurance coverage on our vehicles?